grnet/djnro/docs/source/install.rst

 Next Steps (Set your Logo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The majority of branding is done via the NRO variables in settings.py.
 You might also want to change the logo of the application.
 Inside the static/img/eduroam_branding folder you will find the xcf (Gimp) logo files logo_holder, logo small.
-Edit with Gimp according to your needs and save as logo_holder.png and logo_small.png inside the static/img folder
+Edit with Gimp according to your needs and save as logo_holder.png and logo_small.png inside the static/img folder.
+To change the domain logo on top right, replace the static/img/right_logo_small.png file with your own logo (86x40).